SeLite/SeLite.github.io/AutoCheck.md

 ## Negative checks ##
 Negative checks validate that given selector(s) don't match any elements on the page.
 That's useful if your web server, framework or programming language report errors/warnings/notices in some kind of fixed format.

-There is an standard negative validation for PHP.
+There is a standard negative validation for PHP.

 ### Ignored checks ###
 Ignored checks are a special type of negative checks.
 Once you (or someone else) notice a bug via a negative check, you don't want it to be reported again (until it gets fixed).
 You can mark such bug as ignored.